 If you have practical queries or want further information about support groups, contact the Macmillan Centre at King’s.

 Your care will be provided by a group of experts called a multidisciplinary team (MDT).
 This is a team of doctors, nurses and other health professionals specialising in treating your type of cancer.
 You can discuss your care with them and ask them any questions you have about your treatment.

 - Professor Steve Schey

 - Dr Matthew Streetly

 We want to make sure that you get all the assistance you need to live well with – and after – cancer.
 There’s a wide range of support available to help you cope with cancer, including physical, emotional and practical advice for you, your family, friends and carers.

-South London Myeloma Support Group meets from 6-7.30pm every three months at St Thomas' Hospital.
+South London Myeloma Support Group meets from 6-7.30pm every three months at the Cancer Centre, Guy’s Hospital.